xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 - Choosing extract ends the run successfully.
 - Extracted loot is retained outside the run.
-- Dying ends the run and loses temporary loot.
+- Dying ends the run and loses unbanked run loot.

-## 5. Minimal Crafting System
+## 5. Persistent Profile And Bank System

-Crafting should be tiny at first.
-It exists to make loot useful between waves.
+Persistence should come immediately after extraction exists.
+Otherwise item progression cannot feel like an RPG progression system.

 Purpose:

+- Store extracted loot, crafted items, materials, and currency.
+- Store unlocks or permanent progression.
+- Make item and crafting decisions matter across runs.
+- Support future class and passive tree systems.

+Suggested shape:

+- Add `src/systems/profile.rs` or a top-level `profile` module if it grows.
+- Keep the first save format small and explicit.
+- Persist bank inventory, material stacks, crafted item state, and simple unlock flags first.
+- Save after extraction and after any craft that changes persistent inventory.

+Acceptance criteria:

+- Extracted loot and crafted persistent items survive leaving and restarting a run.
+- Death does not delete banked loot or crafted persistent progress.
+- Save/load failure has a safe fallback.

+## 6. Minimal Crafting System

+Crafting should be tiny at first, but it should still point toward permanent RPG-style item progression.
+Temporary run effects can exist, but they should be clearly marked as consumable run help, not the main progression path.

+Purpose:

 - Give players a reason to care about material drops.
 - Add a strategic choice before accepting more corruption.
+- Create or improve items, materials, or gear that can persist across runs.

 Suggested shape:

 - Add `src/systems/crafting.rs` with recipe definitions and validation.
-- Add a simple `Recipe` type: input item stacks, output effect or item.
+- Add a simple `Recipe` type: input item stacks, output item, item upgrade, material stack, or explicit run-only effect.
-- Start with one or two recipes.
+- Start with one or two recipes that prove both consumption and persistence.
-- Prefer temporary run upgrades before permanent build complexity.
+- Use profile-bank items or extracted materials for permanent recipes once the profile system exists.

 Good first recipes:

+- Salvage a weapon into bankable material shards based on rarity.
+- Spend shards to craft a bankable upgrade material.
+- Spend shards to apply a small permanent upgrade to a selected weapon or piece of gear.
-- Heal the player before the next wave.
+- Heal the player before the next wave as an optional run-only recipe.
-- Increase weapon damage for the current run.
-- Increase player speed for the current run.

 Acceptance criteria:

-- Crafting consumes run inventory items.
+- Crafting consumes run inventory or profile-bank items according to the recipe.
-- Crafting applies a visible gameplay effect.
+- At least one recipe creates banked material, crafted gear, or a persistent item upgrade.
+- Run-only recipes are labeled as run-only and do not replace permanent item progression.
 - Invalid recipes cannot be crafted without ingredients.

-## 6. Map Theme And Rotation System
+## 7. Map Theme And Rotation System

 The design calls for themed maps and different drops.
 The base version only needs one additional map or theme to prove the structure.